 More Fun Than a Museum

 Since the opening of Casino Arizona’s first permanent casino in 2000, the property has acquired a vast collection of Native American art.
 Enlisting the help of a prominent Native American art historian, the casino’s collection is comprised of works of the country’s most significant contemporary native artists as well as art from the Pima and Maricopa tribes.
 The collection is on display and available to view free throughout the casino.

 On February 2, 2003, Casino Arizona became one of the first of three casinos in Arizona to deal blackjack.
-The first hand was dealt at 6:45 a.m. in the morning with Tempe Mayor Neil Giuliano and Mesa Mayor Keno Hawker, mayors at the time, playing the first hand.
+The first hand was dealt at 6:45 a.m. in the morning with Tempe Mayor Neil Giuliano and Mesa Mayor Keno Hawker playing the first hand.

 We’ve Got Your Game

-From 2003 to INSERT YEAR, Casino Arizona produced its own weekly sports television show “We’ve Got Your Game.
-Hosted, at the time, in the casino’s Signals Lounge, the show has more then 200 shows and featured such national sports stars as Charles Barkley, Mike Ditka, Ozzie Smith, Troy Aikman Mike Tyson and even country music legend Garth Brooks.
+In 2003, Casino Arizona began producing its own weekly sports television show “We’ve Got Your Game."
+Hosted, at the time, in the casino’s Signals Lounge, the show had more than 200 episodes and featured such national sports stars as Charles Barkley, Mike Ditka, Ozzie Smith, Troy Aikman Mike Tyson and even country music legend Garth Brooks.

 Casino Arizona X 2

 In 1999, Casino Arizona opened a second location at 101 and Indian Bend (Now Talking Stick Way) with 332 slot machines and 45 table games.
 The location was remodeled in 2000 and 2003 adding blackjack, poker, keno and a sport bar.
 The two properties became known as Casino Arizona 101 & McKellips and Casino Arizona 101 & Indian Bend.
 In 2010, however, the Indian Bend location was closed to make way for Talking Stick Resort.